ErikHD/PiBell/README.md

 To create a functional doorbell like PiBell, you need the required items from the list above.
 # Documentation
 # Contribution
 Contributers are free to make pull request - we will review them asap.
+If you have any questions feel free to contact us.
 # Credits

 # License